CoSy: Evaluating Textual Explanations of Neurons: Abstract

 \section{Abstract}

 A crucial aspect of understanding the complex nature of Deep Neural Networks (DNNs) is the ability to explain learned concepts within their latent representations.
-While various methods exist to connect neurons to textual descriptions of human-understandable concepts, evaluating the quality of these explanation methods presents a major challenge in the field due to a lack of unified, general-purpose quantitative evaluation.
-In this work, we introduce \method\ (Concept Synthesis)---a novel, architecture-agnostic framework to evaluate the quality of textual explanations for latent neurons.
-Given textual explanations, our proposed framework leverages a generative model conditioned on textual input to create data points representing the textual explanation.
-Then, the neuron's response to these explanation data points is compared with the response to control data points, providing a quality estimate of the given explanation.
-We ensure the reliability of our proposed framework in a series of meta-evaluation experiments and demonstrate practical value through insights from benchmarking various concept-based textual explanation methods for Computer Vision tasks, showing that tested explanation methods significantly differ in quality.
+While methods exist to connect neurons to human-understandable textual descriptions, evaluating the quality of these explanations is challenging due to the lack of a unified quantitative approach.
+We introduce \method\ (Concept Synthesis), a novel, architecture-agnostic framework for evaluating textual explanations of latent neurons.
+Given textual explanations, our proposed framework uses a generative model conditioned on textual input to create data points representing the explanations.
+By comparing the neuron's response to these generated data points and control data points, we can estimate the quality of the explanation.
+We validate our framework through sanity checks and benchmark various neuron description methods for Computer Vision tasks, revealing significant differences in quality.
 We provide an open-source implementation on GitHub\footnote{\url{https://github.com/lkopf/cosy}}.